-In order to meet the Standards, the team recommends the College create a Human Resources staffing plan to ensure that staffing levels and assignments for faculty, staff, and administrators are sufficient as appropriately distributed to support the institution's mission and purpose and are interwoven into a larger integrated planning process the college.
-(Standards III.A.9, III.A.10, ER 8) d Cabinet members presented a high level staffing plan to the college in August 2016.
+13 In order to meet the Standards, the team recommends the College create a Human Resources staffing plan to ensure that staffing levels and assignments for faculty, staff, and administrators are sufficient and appropriately distributed to support the institution's mission and purpose and are interwoven into a larger integrated planning process of the college.
+(Standards III.A.9, III.A.10, ER 8) HRCabinet Cabinet members presented a high level staffing plan to the college in August 2016.
 Collaborative Brain Trust Consulting Firm has been identified to prepare the HR Staffing Plan.
 The contract will be presented to the Board of Trustees June 2017 meeting for approval.
 CBT contract was approved and initial data gathering has begun.
 In order to meet the Standards, the team recommends the College regularly and consistently conduct employee evaluations for all employee groups.
-HR Cabinet Full-time and part-time faculty, and classified staff evaluations are being regularly and consistently conducted.
+The team further recommends that faculty, academic administrators, and others directly responsible for student learning have, as a component of their evaluation, consideration of how these employees use the results of learning outcomes assessment to improve teaching and learning.
+(Standards III.A.5, III.A.6) HR Cabinet Negotiations Full-time and part-time faculty, and classified staff evaluations are being regularly and consistently conducted.
 Administrative and Executive evaluations are being tracked and will be completed more regularly and consistently in spring 2017 and on.
 HR is compiling data on outstanding evaluations.
-The team further recommends that faculty, academic administrators, and others directly responsible for student learning have, as a component of their evaluation, consideration of how these employe use the results of learning outcomes assessment to improve teaching and learning.
-(Standards III.A.5, III.A.6) es Full-time faculty evaluations for 2016 have been completed.
+Full-time faculty evaluations for 2016 have been completed.
 Some adjunct faculty, classified, and MSC evaluations are still to be completed.
 We are striving for 100% completion by June 2017.
 Second part of the recommendation is in negotiations at this time.
 The District has proposed changes to contract language to MPCTA to include assessment in the self-evaluation.
-The District and CSEA have negotiated and agreed on tentative language The MSC evaluation process now includes the appropriate language.
+The District and CSEA have negotiated and agreed on tentative language.
 Evaluations of Administrators, Division Chairs, Faculty and Staff are being completed and forwarded to HR to meet the June 30, 2017 goal.
-Evaluations completed: Adjunct Evaluations Fall 2016 -73%; Classified 2016-88%; Managers and Administrators 2017-78%; Confidential 2017-80% Tenured-Track completed - 100%, tenured evaluations will be completed at the end of August.
+Evaluations completed: Adjunct Evaluations Fall 2016 -73%; Classified 2016-92%; Managers and Administrators 2017-78%; Confidential 2017-80%

-7 Recommendation Text Lead Progress
+Recommendation Text Lead Progress

 Responsibility (Black font = Goal or Direction)

 (Green font = Completed by June, 2017)

 (Blue font = Completed by July, 2017)

 (Red Font = RECOMMENDATION HAS BEEN MET)